MyAlyce/fitbit-api/readme.md

 ```

 ## Usage
-If a `fitbit-user-id` isn't passed it will default to `"-"` for the current logged in user.
+If a `fitbit-user-id` isn't passed it will default to the current logged in user.

 ```typescript
 import { FitbitApi } from '@giveback007/fitbit-api';